-Students wishing to appeal the Not Meet status must submit a written appeal with supporting documentation that led to not meeting the SAP requirements.
+1. Student submits a written letter of appeal.
 This appeal must include a plan for meeting SAP at the end of the next enrollment period.
 Circumstances may include death of an immediate family member, unexpected injury or illness of the student or other mitigating circumstances with supporting documentation.

-- 2. Appeals must be submitted by the deadline date. - 3.
-Student will be limited to two appeals during their undergraduate career. - 4.
-Appeals submitted without supporting documentation will not be reviewed. - 5.
-The Financial Aid Appeals committee will review the appeal request and respond in writing to the student regarding the decision.
-The Financial Aid Appeals committee reserves the right to request a financial aid academic plan requiring the student to meet certain standards in the upcoming semester that would lead to the reestablishment of eligibility and upon his or her agreement if any terms of the plan are not met the student shall be placed in a Not Meet status for the next enrollment period.
+Appeals must be submitted by the deadline date.

+Student will be limited to two appeals during their undergraduate career.

+Appeals submitted without supporting documentation will not be reviewed.
+Additional documentation will be requested The Financial Aid Appeals Committee will review the appeal request and respond in writing to the student regarding the decision.

+The Financial Aid Appeals Committee reserves the right to request a financial aid academic plan requiring the student to meet certain standards in the upcoming semester that would lead to the reestablishment of eligibility and upon his or her agreement if any terms of the plan are not met the student shall be placed in a Not Meet status for the next enrollment period.